natario1/CameraView/docs/_docs/preview-size.md

 - Constraint 2: match sizes a bit bigger than the View (so there is no upscaling)
 - Try to match both, or just one, or fallback to the biggest available size

-There are not so many reason why you would replace this, other than control the frame processor size or, indirectly, the snapshot size.
+There are not so many reasons why you would replace this, other than to control the frame processor size or, indirectly, the snapshot size.
 You can, however, hook into the process using `setPreviewStreamSize(SizeSelector)`:

 ```java